CurtTimson/curtis-timson/content/post/project/201708-lischana-lane-photography.md

 +++
 [screenshot of site here]

-Recently I deployed a new version of a Photography Portfolio, lischana-lane.co.uk, and would like to share the various tools/components I have used to build this.
+Recently I deployed a new version of a photography portfolio, [lischana-lane.co.uk](http://lischana-lane.co.uk), and would like to share the various tools/components I have used to build this.

 ## Hugo

 [hugo logo]

 Similar to this blog, lischana-lane.co.uk is built on the Hugo static site generator.
-Read more about Hugo in a previous blog post of mine:
+Read more about Hugo in a previous blog post:

 https://curtistimson.co.uk/post/cms/moving-wordpress-hugo/